 Kepler Partners is headquartered in London.
-The company is organised under the laws of the United Kingdom, registered with the Financial Conduct Authority, with Companies House Number OC334771 and having an address at First Floor, 9/10 Savile Row, London, W1S 3PF
+The company is organised under the laws of the United Kingdom, registered with the Financial Conduct Authority, with Companies House Number OC334771 and having an address at 70 Conduit Street, London, W1S 2GF

 How do we collect information from you?